getsentry/sentry-php/CONTRIBUTING.md

 "sentry/sentry": "^1",
 ```

 A major release `N` implies the previous release `N-1` will no longer receive updates.
 We generally do not backport bugfixes to older versions unless they are security relevant.
-However, feel free to ask for backports of specific commits on the bugtracker.
+However, feel free to ask for backports of specific commits on the bug tracker.

 ## Commit message format guidelines